GoogleChrome/web.dev/src/site/content/en/fast/minify-css/index.md

 1. Click the project name in the upper-left corner.
 Choose **Remix and Edit** 🎤, from the drop-down menu, to make your own, editable copy of the project.
 1. Once in the cloned project, click **Tools** (in the lower-left corner of the edit view), then select **Console**.
 The Glitch console opens in a new browser tab.

-To minify the resulting CSS, you’ll use the [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin):
+To minify the resulting CSS, you'll use the [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin):

 1. In Glitch console, run `npm install --save-dev optimize-css-assets-webpack-plugin`.
 1. Run `refresh`, so the changes are synchronized with the Glitch editor.